 Installed Capacity in a Mitigated Capacity Zone that is subject to capacity market mitigation measures.
-An Installed Capacity Supplier in a Mitigated Capacity Zone that request a unit-specific reference level, then the supplier must provide information on its Going-Forward Costs.
+An Installed Capacity Supplier in a Mitigated Capacity Zone that requests a unit-specific reference level must provide information on its Going-Forward Costs.
 If accepted, the NYISO will shape the adjusted UCAP Offer Reference level for that Generator n for the Summer and Winter months to which such Going-Forward Costs applies as follows: